GSA/challenges-and-prizes/_challenges/1069-harmful-algal-bloom-video-challenge.md

 <p>EPA will select a grand prize winner (individual or team) from each region who will each receive $4000 to be divided evenly among student participants.
 A winner (individual or team) from each state and a winner from each region’s combined group of tribal nations will also be selected for a $2000 cash prize, each, to be divided evenly among the student participants.</p>
 <p>In addition to cash prizes, winning videos will be posted on the EPA web page and announced on February 5th, 2020 during the EPA Harmful Algal Blooms Workshop in Kansas.</p>
 <p>Videos will be judged on scientific accuracy, creativity, and quality.</p>
 <p><strong>Key dates :</strong>The Challenge begins on September 19, 2019.
-All video entries must be submitted in digital format by midnight on January 3, 2020 MT.</p>
+All video entries must be submitted in digital format by 11:00 p.m.
+ET on January 3, 2020.</p>

 <!-- Prizes start -->
 ### Prizes